Last Modified: 05 Nov 2013

 Joining point description

-Metropark Hotel is situated at the heart of Kowloon, close to Hong Kong's major shopping areas and commercial area, such as the Langham Place and the Grand Century Place.
-The hotel is near subway and railway stations, a 10 minute walk from Yaumatei/Mongkok MTR stations and 8 minute walk from Mong Kok East station.
-Facilities include restaurants, a bar, a rooftop swimming pool and Fitness Room.
+Metropark Hotel Kowloon (Hong Kong) is situated at the heart of Kowloon in Hong Kong.
+This HK hotel provides easy access to Hong Kong's major shopping areas and commercial area, such as the Langham Place and the Grand Century Place, and is ideal for business trips or leisurely breaks.
+Airport shuttle and free hotel shuttle bus service to and from Mong Kok and Tsimshatsui are provided by this Hong Kong hotel.
+The hotel is near subway and railway stations within walking distance of around 10 minutes’ walk from Yaumatei/Mongkok MTR stations and 8 minutes’ walk from Mong Kok East station.
+Metropark Hotel Kowloon, Hong Kong is facilitated with hotel (Chinese & Western) restaurants, a bar, a rooftop swimming pool and Fitness Room for hotel visitors' enjoyment.
 Free broadband Internet access with unlimited usage is available in all hotel rooms.

 Joining point instructions

-Hong Kong International Airport (or Chek Lap Kok Airport) is situated on Lantau Island, 36 km from the centre of the Kowloon peninsula.
+Hong Kong International Airport (or Chek Lap Kok Airport) is situated on Lantau Island, 36km from the centre of Kowloon Peninsula.
 Even though it is one of the world's busiest airports, it is very easy to navigate and there are several different and convenient ways to get in to the city.
 All signs and directions are written in English.

 We don't expect any problems (and nor should you) but if for any reason you are unable to commence your group trip as scheduled, please contact your starting point hotel, requesting that you speak to or leave a message for your group leader.